needle-mirror/com.unity.sentis/Documentation~/convert-texture-to-tensor.md

 ### Override texture shape and layout

-You can use parameters in `TextureConverter.ToTensor` to override the width, height, and number of channels of a texture.
+You can use parameters in [`TextureConverter.ToTensor`](Unity.Sentis.TextureConverter.ToTensor*) to override the width, height, and number of channels of a texture.
 For example:

 ```
 // Set a property to -1 to use the default value
-TensorFloat inputTensor = TextureConverter.ToTensor(inputTexture, width: 4, height: 12, channels: -1);
+Tensor<float> inputTensor = TextureConverter.ToTensor(inputTexture, width: 4, height: 12, channels: -1);
 ```

 You can also use a [`TextureTransform`](xref:Unity.Sentis.TextureTransform) object to override the properties of a texture.
 For example, the following code changes or "swizzles" the order of the texture channels to blue, green, red, alpha: